Links

 From the project menu, select Flow > Pipelines.

-Select the pipeline to run.
+Select the pipeline or pipeline details of the pipeline you want to run.

 Select Start Analysis.